Positive Lyapunov exponent for random perturbations of predominantly expanding multimodal circle maps: Introduction and statement of results

 Stenlund and Sulku \cite{SS} obtain exponential loss of memory for IID compositions $T^n = T_n \circ \cdots \circ T_1$ of random circle maps which are ``expanding on average'': contractive behavior ($\inf |T'| \approx 0$) can appear with positive probability, but the random variable $\inf |T'|$ satisfies a moment condition.
 The random maps we consider in the present paper \emph{always} have critical points, and so do not satisfy the conditions of \cite{SS}.

-In a joint work between the first author, Xue and Young \cite{BXY1, BXY2}, random perturbations of a model of ``predominantly hyperbolic'' two-dimensional maps are considered.
-The paper \cite{BXY1} considers a volume-preserving model encompassing the Chirikov standard map, and \cite{BXY2} considers a dissipative (volume-compressing) model of maps having qualitative similarities to the Henon maps.
+In a joint work between the first author, Xue and Young \cite{BXY1, BXY2, blumenthal2020lyapunov}, random perturbations of a model of ``predominantly hyperbolic'' two-dimensional maps are considered.
+The paper \cite{BXY1} considers a volume-preserving model encompassing the Chirikov standard map, and \cite{BXY2} considers a dissipative (volume-compressing) model of maps having qualitative similarities to the H\'enon maps, while the more recent \cite{blumenthal2020lyapunov} considers systems consisting of arbitrarily many coupled volume-preserving maps.
 Chaotic properties of the deterministic dynamics in each case are anticipated to hold on large subsets of parameter space, but rigorous verification is largely beyond the scope of current studies.
-What \cite{BXY1, BXY2} show is that sufficiently large random perturbations have the effect of ``unlocking'' the hyperbolicity of these systems (positive Lyapunov exponent proportional to the Lebesgue average $\int \log \| dF_x\| \, d x$, estimate of decay of correlations).
+What \cite{BXY1, BXY2, blumenthal2020lyapunov} show is that sufficiently large random perturbations have the effect of ``unlocking'' the hyperbolicity of these systems (positive Lyapunov exponent proportional to the Lebesgue average $\int \log \| dF_x\| \, d x$, estimate of decay of correlations).
 A different but related analysis is carried out in the paper of Ledrappier, Sim\'o, Shub and Wilkinson \cite{LSSW}, which considers IID perturbations applied to a twist map on the sphere.

 Additionally, \cite{BXY1, BXY2} allow smaller random perturbations on assuming a checkable condition involving the first several iterates of the deterministic map, consistent with the finite-time checkable criterion given in the present paper.